 Top 5 movies:

 To understand how much success Studio Ghibli has, check the recent study on its worldwide popularity made by the United Kingdom-based research film Broadband Choices, based on Google search data.
-You will be surprised by the results.
+Results will surprise you!

-You may wonder why these movies are appreciated internationally.
-Apart from being rooted in the fascinating east culture, there are several reasons.
+You may wonder why these movies are so popular internationally.
+Apart from expressing the fascinating east culture, there are several reasons.

 First of all, because of the high quality of their filmmaking and its artistry.
 They have something unique in the storytelling coupled with beautiful visuals.

 In the second place, most of the stories’ protagonists are female characters with powerful personalities.
 Unlike Disney’s princess, for example, Miyazaki’s heroines do not need a “hero” to face their struggles.
 Actually, in some cases, they are the ones who “save” their lover.
 Therefore, if you are a woman or a young girl, you will surely resonate with the heroine’s story.
-While if you’re a man or a boy, you will be fascinated by their determination.
+While if you’re a man or a boy, their determination will fascinate you.

-Lastly, Studio Ghibli’s stories are appreciated both by children and adults.
+Lastly, both children and adults appreciate Studio Ghibli’s stories.
 Movies have a magical part that attracts the younger ones.
 While the attention to small details and references with everyday’s life will impress adults.

 The Wind Rises – 風立ちぬ (2013)

 Written and directed by Hayao Miyazaki, this movie reveals the author’s passion for Italian aircraft.
 The story is set before and during World War II.
 The protagonist is a young man whose dream is to build a beautiful plane to fulfill his desire to fly.
-He’s a dreamer forced to be a realist, and so to build aircraft destined to be used in the war.
+He’s a dreamer forced to be a realist, and so to build aircraft destined to have its effect in the war.

 Ponyo – ポニョ (2008)